-33.4./ Why does the Checker Framework report an error regarding a type I have not written in my program?
-33.4.8 Why does the Checker Framework accept code on one line but reject it on the next?
-33.4.9 How can I do run-time monitoring of properties that were not statically checked?
-33.5 False positive warnings 33.5.1 What is a "false positive" warning?
+Why does the Checker Framework report an error regarding a type I have not written in my program?
+Why does the Checker Framework accept code on one line but reject it on the next?
+How can I do run-time monitoring of properties that were not statically checked?
+33.5 sitive warnings What is a "false positive" warning?
 33.5.2 How can I improve the Checker Framework to eliminate a false positive warning?
-232 33.5.3 Why doesn't the Checker Framework infer types for fields and method return types?
-233 33.5.4 Why doesn't the Checker Framework track relationships between variables?
-234 33.5.5 Why isn't the Checker Framework path-sensitive?
-235 33.6 Syntax of type annotations 235 33.6.1 What is a "receiver"?
-236 33.6.2 What is the meaning of an annotation after a type, such as @NonNull Object @Nullable? .
-236 33.6.3 What is the meaning of array annotations such as @NonNull Object @Nullable []?
-33.6.4 What is the meaning of varargs annotations such as @English String @NonEmpty?
-33.6.5 What is the meaning of a type qualifier at a class declaration?
-33.6.6 How are type qualifiers written on upper and lower bounds?
-33.6.7 Why shouldn't a qualifier apply to both types and declarations?
-33.6.8 How do I annotate a fully-qualified type name?
-33.6.9 What is the difference between type annotations and declaration annotations?
-33.7 Semantics of type annotations 33.7.1 How can I handle typestate, or phases of my program with different data properties?
-33.7.2 Why are explicit and implicit bounds defaulted differently?
-33.7.3 Why are type annotations declared with @Retention (RetentionPolicy.RUNTIME)?
-33.8 Creating a new checker 00.0 33.8.1 How do I create a new checker?
-33.8.2 What properties can and cannot be handled by type-checking?
-33.8.3 Why is there no declarative syntax for writing type rules?
-33 9 Tool questions 00., 33.9.1 How does pluggable type-checking work?
-33.9.2 What classpath is needed to use an annotated library?
-33.9.3 Why do .class files contain more annotations than the source code?
-33.9.4 Is there a type-checker for managing checked and unchecked exceptions?
-33 10 ORelationship to other tools 33.1 33.10.1 Why not just use a bug detector (like FindBugs or Error Prone)?
-33.10.2 How does the Checker Framework compare with Eclipse's null analysis?
-33.10.3 How does the Checker Framework compare with NullAway?
-33.10.4 How does the Checker Framework compare with the JDK's Optional type?
-33.10.5 How does pluggable type-checking compare with JML?
-33.10.6 Is the Checker Framework an official part of Java?
-244 33.10.7 What is the relationship between the Checker Framework and JSR 305?
-244 55.10.6 What is the relationship between the effected Framework and JSR 506: 4 34 Trou ibleshooting, getting help, and contributing 245 - 6, 6 6 k , 245 245 • 245 247 248 34.1.5 Unexpected compilation output when running javac without a pluggable type-checker 34 2 How to report problems (bug reporting) J 1.4 34.2.1 Problems with annotated libraries 2.12.1 2.2036thb with announced notation 1
+233 33.5.3 Why doesn't the Checker Framework infer types for fields and method return types?
+234 33.5.4 Why doesn't the Checker Framework track relationships between variables?
+235 33.5.5 Why isn't the Checker Framework path-sensitive?
+236 33.6 Syntax o of type annotations 236 What is a "receiver"?
+33.6.2 What is the meaning of an annotation after a type, such as @NonNull Object @Nullable? .
+23 What is the meaning of array annotations such as @NonNull Object @Nullable []?
+What is the meaning of varargs annotations such as @English String @NonEmpty?
+What is the meaning of a type qualifier at a class declaration?
+How are type qualifiers written on upper and lower bounds?
+Why shouldn't a qualifier apply to both types and declarations?
+How do I annotate a fully-qualified type name?
+What is the difference between type annotations and declaration annotations?
+33.7 cs of type annotations 00.7 How can I handle typestate, or phases of my program with different data properties?
+Why are explicit and implicit bounds defaulted differently?
+Why are type annotations declared with @Retention (RetentionPolicy.RUNTIME)?
+33.8 g a new checker 55.0 How do I create a new checker?
+What properties can and cannot be handled by type-checking?
+Why is there no declarative syntax for writing type rules?
+33.0 estions 33.7 How does pluggable type-checking work?
+What classpath is needed to use an annotated library?
+Why do .class files contain more annotations than the source code?
+Is there a type-checker for managing checked and unchecked exceptions?
+22 10 is there a type-enecker for managing enecked and unenecked exceptions: 33.10 Why not just use a bug detector (like FindBugs or Error Prone)?
+How does the Checker Framework compare with Eclipse's null analysis?
+How does the Checker Framework compare with NullAway?
+How does the Checker Framework compare with the JDK's Optional type?
+How does pluggable type-checking compare with JML?
+Is the Checker Framework an official part of Java?
+What is the relationship between the Checker Framework and JSR 305?
+33.10.8 What is the relationship between the Checker Framework and JSR 308?
+24. 34 Tron hleshoot ing, getting help, and contributing 246 • 246 J 1.1 Unable to compile the Checker Framework Unable to run the checker, or checker crashes Unexpected warnings not related to type-checking Unexpected type-checking results Unexpected compilation output when running javac without a pluggable type-checker 3/1.2 report problems (bug reporting) J 4.
+Z Problems with annotated libraries J4.4.1 i todicins with almotated motaties

-34.3 Building from source 52
+34.3 Building from source 53

-34.3.1 Install prerequisites 52
+34.3.1 Install prerequisites 53

-34.3.2 Obtain the source 52
+34.3.2 Obtain the source 54

-34.3.3 Build the Checker Framework 53
+34.3.3 Build the Checker Framework 54

-34.3.4 Build the Checker Framework Manual (this document) 53
+34.3.4 Build the Checker Framework Manual (this document) 55

-34.3.5 Code style, IDE configuration, pull requests, etc 54
+34.3.5 Code style, IDE configuration, pull requests, etc 55

-34.3.6 Enable continuous integration builds 54
+34.3.6 Enable continuous integration builds 55

-34.4 Contributing fixes (creating a pull request) 54
+34.4 Contributing fixes (creating a pull request) 55

-34.5 Publications 54
+34.5 Publications 55

-34.6 Credits and changelog 56
+34.6 Credits and changelog 57

-34.7 License 56
+34.7 License 57